MBeyens/pyAmpli/README.md

 If running setup.py without errors, the required dependencies should be installed correctly (dependencies.md).

-#### Fully functional on Ubuntu 14.04.4 LTS platform with Python v2.7.6

 ## Getting started on example data
 Create exampe directory